Lone Wolf (gamebooks): The New Order Series

-The New Order Series (gamebooks 21 to 33) was originally intended to be 12 books long but in January 2023, Holmgard Press announced that the 12th book would be splitted into two volumes, bringing the series to a total of 13 books.
+The New Order Series (gamebooks 21 to 32) was originally intended to be 12 books long but in January 2023, Holmgard Press announced that the 12th book would be split into two volumes, bringing the series to a total of 13 books.
 Only the first eight books were originally released before the cancellation of the series in 1998; it took 18 years before the next book got published.

 The New Order series features a new protagonist, a Grand Master in the Second Order of the Kai and a student of Lone Wolf, who is now Supreme Master.
 This series allows the player to 'customize' his character by allowing the choice of an individual name (originally, the name was speculated to be Falco Nero, or Black Hawk).

 Much of the series focuses on attempts by Naar's minions to use remnants of the power of Agarash the Damned, Naar's greatest champion and predecessor to the Darklords.
 The series is mostly set in Southern Magnamund, center of Agarash's empire, which was not featured in the earlier series.
 In Voyage of the Moonstone, the new protagonist is sent to the Isle of Lorn to return the Moonstone to its creators, the Shianti.
 However, this book ends midway during the trip, in Elzian.
 The second part of this adventure plays out in The Buccaneers of Shadaki.
 After completing this quest, the Grand Master is sent, in Mydnight's Hero, to the Isle of Sheasu to persuade Prince Karvas, heir of the King of Siyen, to return to his homeland to claim the throne before the evil Baron Sadanzo takes it.

 In Rune War, the Kai Order goes on a crusade to help the land of Lyris which has been invaded by the forces of Eldenora.
 The enemy leader, Lord Vandyan, has come into possession of the Runes of Agarash which grants him great power.
 At the end of the mission to destroy the runes, the Grand Master learns that Lone Wolf has been kidnapped and taken to the former Darklands' stronghold of Gazad Helkona.
 Similar to The Captives of Kaag, the Grand Master sets out to the rescue of his leader in Trail of the Wolf.
 A year later, in The Fall of Blood Mountain, the Grand Master is sent to help the Kingdom of Bor.
 Its inhabitants, the dwarves, have freed the evil Shom'zaa, who is now wreaking havoc in the caves of this subterranean land.
 He returns to Southern Magnamund in Vampirium, to deal with Autarch Sejanoz of Bhanar, who has found the Claw of Naar, a powerful weapon.
 After retrieving this artefact from the Autarch, in The Hunger of Sejanoz the Grand Master escorts Xo-lin, emperor of Chai, to safety in the distant city of Tazhan across the Lissanian Plain as news of Sejanoz' invasion force reach the palace in Pensei.